-Often, we think of time with the Bible as solitary.
+Often, we think of Bible reading as solitary.
 But Scripture can come alive when we engage in it together — broadening our perspectives and understanding.
-Ask a friend if they’d commit with you to reading a passage a week together and reflect on what it means together.
+Ask a friend or discipleship partner if they’d commit with you to reading a passage a week together and reflect on what it means together.
 You could do it over coffee or even over text!

 2. Write out the Scriptures.

 Instead of just reading, physically write out the verses and passages and see how it affects your understanding.
 In fact, you can even get a journal, or a Journible, to do just that to celebrate Year of the Bible!

 Sometimes getting a fresh perspective on God’s Word is as simple as switching how we engage.
 Consider committing to listening to the Bible this year.
 After all, this is how the majority of people over time would have experienced it!
 Listen while you go to work, while you wash the dishes, or as you fall asleep at night.
 Note how listening rather than reading impacts how you ingest the message.